sanjayragavendra/The-Hoodieboy-timer/README.md

 * Random scramble generation powered by Twisty Player API
 * Clean and minimal user interface
 * Lightweight and fast
-* Designed for future expansion (training modes, statistics, algorithm tools)
+* Designed for scalability and future improvements

 ---